SilentSevenStars/Secure-File-Storage-System-in-Python/README.md

 Files are listed on screen with a remove (X) button.

 Click Encrypt to encrypt all listed files.

 Click Return to go back to home page.

+5. Decrypt Page
+Click Open File and select encrypt files.

+Files are listed on screen with a remove button.

+Click Return to go back to home page.